- Recognize the importance of communicating with families.

-- Provide your child with opportunities for social interactions outside school.
+- Provide your child with opportunities for social interactions outside of school.

 - Involve children in activities that include planning and carrying out tasks (e.g., making a list and going to the grocery store, following a recipe to cook or bake something).

 Communicating with parents of a school-age child can offer unique challenges.
 As children grow, the need for communication amongst families and providers change.
 Unlike during care for infants, toddlers, and preschoolers, once children enter school, the communication between providers and family members sometimes becomes less frequent and often only happens when there is a problem.
 Part of your role is to bridge the gap between your family child care home and families of school-age children by using a combination of traditional and creative communication methods.
 Here are some examples of creative communication methods:

 - Communication journals: A physical or online journal that allows family members to share information or photographs of their home life, such as a vacation or deployment experience.
 These journals can be shared among family members to help create a bond between families or passed back and forth between providers and families to share or seek information.